TejasKarambe/JavaHtml/README.md

 # JavaHtml
 Java with HTML
-# for copying project in your device follow this in your windows powershell
+# for copying project in your device, copy line by line in windows powershell

 winget install --id Git.Git -e --source winget